trentlarson/endorser-mobile/README.md

     - To release: Go to Internal Testing, then View Release Details, then "Promote release" and select "Production", add details and "Save", then "Start rollout to Production".
 It'll show as "In review" for a little while.
 (Old instructions: repeatedly check the "Production" track and the release details/track until it allows you to release to production; sometimes it doesn't show for a few minutes; maybe login/logout would help.)

 - ios
-  - To install on a local iPhone, you can edit the scheme in the product to have a build configuration of "Release".
+  - Change scheme to have a buildConfiguration of "Release" in ios/EndorserMobile.xcodeproj/xcshareddata/xcschemes/EndorserMobile.xcscheme
   - In ios/EndorserMobile/Info.plist, update CFBundleShortVersionString to match version in package.json, and CFBundleVersion to be the build number (same as in Android).
     - Note that you cannot repeat an upload of a build number.
 (Version is OK.)
   - In ios/EndorserMobile.xcodeproj/project.pbxproj, make the two instances of CURRENT_PROJECT_VERSION to be the build number (same as CFBundle Version. same as in android).